alexdown/mongo-view/README.md

 You need **the following software**:
 - Mongo shell to run `bad.js` (the 1st example).
   You start a single instance (no rs) using `mongod --dbpath <YOUR_DATA_PATH> --smallfiles`
-- Node.js, mongodb, mongo-oplog to run `bad3.js` (the 3rd example).
+- Node.js, and the mongodb, mongo-oplog packages (install via npm) to run `bad3.js` (the 3rd example).
   You start a replica set (can be even just a single member) using `mongod --dbpath <YOUR_DATA_PATH> --smallfiles --replSet "rstest"`
 - If you're curious about what happened to `bad2.js`...
 I'll tell you if you help me making oplog tailing work in the mongo shell ;)